 The Package

 The triple-disc set comes housed in a quad-fold digipack.
 These packages, while relatively cheap to put together, really need internal sleeves for the discs, as there’s a tendency to scratch over time.
 Nevertheless, it’s a handsome set, with the artwork (‘Bagatelle’, by Janez Pirnat) neatly complemented by the enigmatic close ups found within.
 The booklet contains all the lyrics, with additional scattered images but, as by now will be expected, no band shots.
-All in all, it’s a very decent set at the price, with the emphasis placed firmly on the music.
+All in all, it’s a decent enough set at the price, with the emphasis placed firmly on the music, but I’d recommend fans invest in additional sleeves if they want to keep the discs safe.

 The Album